New Synthetic Goldmine: Hand Joint Angle-Driven EMG Data Generation Framework for Micro-Gesture Recognition: Experiments

 Table~\ref{tab:ablation} summarizes the results of our ablation study.
 We report three metrics—DTW ($\downarrow$), FFT MSE ($\downarrow$), and EECC($\uparrow$)—averaged over both seen and unseen gestures.
 The full model achieves the best performance across all metrics, confirming the effectiveness of its modular design.

 Removing the Angle Encoder (a) leads to a substantial drop in envelope correlation and an increase in DTW, highlighting the importance of high-level joint representation.
 Disabling the GRU module (b) causes a pronounced degradation in DTW and correlation, suggesting temporal modeling is essential for sequential consistency.
 Excluding the Ang2Gist blocks (c) reduces semantic alignment, as reflected in lower envelope correlation and worse frequency-domain similarity.
-Finally, the non-GAN baseline (d) results in notably smoother but less realistic signals, indicated by the highest FFT MSE and lowest envelope correlation, despite having slightly better DTW due to less fluctuation.
+Finally, in the non-GAN baseline (d), DTW decreases slightly without the discriminator, but spectral and envelope consistency degrade markedly; overall fidelity is therefore highest for the full model.

 These findings validate that each component contributes to improving generation quality, generalization, and diversity in a complementary manner.